Jessica Torny: Coaching career

 After retiring, Torny worked as a coach for the Dutch under-15 women's team from 2009 until 2012.
 In 2012, she became head coach of SC Heerenveen, and was head coach there until 2015.
 In August 2014, Torny was announced as an assistant coach of the Netherlands women's national under-19 football team.
 She continued to manage Heerenveen.

 In 2015, she became head coach of Netherlands women under-19s.
 During her tenure, the team reached the semi-finals of the 2017 and 2019 UEFA Women's Under-19 Championships.
 In May 2019, Torny began studying for a UEFA Pro Licence.
 She benefitted from a change in the Royal Dutch Football Association's rules that allowed women's footballers who had played more than 40 matches for the national team to get a UEFA A Licence without needing to get lower level licences beforehand.
 In 2020, Torny obtained her UEFA Pro Licence, making her the fourth Dutch women to have the qualification.

 In 2021, Torny was announced as an assistant coach of the Netherlands women's senior team, under new head coach Mark Parsons.
 Torny had been considered a favourite to succeed Sarina Wiegman as head coach.

 In December 2022, Feyenoord announced that Torny had joined the club as the new head coach of the club's women's team.
 She signed a contract for a season and a half with an option for an additional season.

+On 24 September 2026, Torny was appointed as the manager of Czech Women's First League club Sparta Prague.